OldManKain/Making-NX-Mods/README.md

 # Making-NX-Mods
-Mods for use on NX-Rryujinx-Yuzu
+Mods for use on NX-Ryujinx-Yuzu